doitintl/iris3/README.md

 at application startup or on schedule).

 ### Local Development
-For local development, edit `dev_config.json` and run `main.py` as an ordinary Flask application.
+For local development, rename and edit `dev_config.json.template` to `dev_config.json`,then run `main.py` as an ordinary Flask application.

 ## Extension
 Iris is easily extendable to support labeling of other GCP services.
 You will need to create a Python file in the `/plugins` directory, with a subclass of `Plugin`.

-The Python file and class name should be the same, except for case.
-(The filename should be lowercase and the class name in Title case.)
+The Python file and class name should be the same, except for case:
+The filename should be lowercase and the class name should be in Title case.

-In addition to implementing abstract methods, you will need `_get_<LABELNAME>` methods This application will add labels that are defined in the `config.json` file but only if `_get_<LABELNAME>` method is defined in the relevant plugin/
+In addition to implementing abstract methods, you will need `_get_<LABELNAME>` methods

+This application will add labels that are defined in the `config.json` file, but only if `_get_<LABELNAME>` method is defined in the relevant plugin.
+See existing plugins for examples.